|

 Northern Pike

-Northern pike fishing has been excellent with increasing water clarity through the summer.
+Northern pike fishing has been excellent, with water clarity increasing as water levels decrease.
 Any clearwater mouth or connected slough complex along the mainstem Kuskokwim River affords excellent fishing.
 Anything that imitates prey and attracts attention will work.
-Crocodiles and larges spoons work anytime, and topwater lures such as jitterbugs and large fly patterns work best in late evening under the midnight sun when the large pike will lurk in the warm surface waters.
+Crocodiles and large spoons work anytime, and topwater lures such as jitterbugs and large fly patters work best in late evening under the midnight sun when the large pike will lurk in the warm surface waters.

 Salmon

-Sport fishing for king salmon has been closed in the Kuskokwim River drainage and has now closed by regulation in the Kuskokwim Bay streams (Kanektok, Goodnews, and Arolik Rivers) after July 25.
-Catches of king salmon in the Kanektok and Goodnews Rivers were reported to have been good.
+Sport fishing for king salmon is open in the Kuskokwim River upriver from the Aniak River until July 25.
+Fishing for king salmon remains open in the Kuskokwim Bay streams - Kanektok, Goodnews, and Arolik.
+Catches of king salmon in the Kanektok and Goodnews Rivers are reported to be good.
+The Kuskokwim Bay Rivers are also still open for sport fishing for chum salmon

 Emergency Orders